antfu/astphotos/README.md

 # AstPhotos
-A static one-page photo gallery website generator
+A static single-page photo gallery website generator

 ***The README file is still under construction...***